 I’m Becky and I’m an experienced mommy.
 I’ve been changing diapers daily for 23 years and there is no end in sight.
 Well, there is always one “end” in sight, but you know what I mean.

 I have four kids who I homeschooled from kindergarten through 12th grade.
-Two have graduated from Purdue University and one is in his first year there.
+Two have graduated from Purdue University and one is in his second year there.

 And then there is Anna, who is and will always be at home with us.
 Anna has Angelman Syndrome.
 She is 17 but operates at about a one-and-a-half-year-old level.